Vinegars

 From Sour Wine to Vinegar

-The “sour wine”, as called by the Ancient, fuels the history of mankind.
-We know that vinegar was made 5000 years ago in Egypt and in Mesopotamia and we also know that, lengthened with water, this was the drink of legionaries.
+The term "sour wine," mentioned by the Ancients, enriches the history of humanity.
+It’s known that vinegar was produced over 5000 years ago in Egypt and Mesopotamia, and diluted with water, it served as the drink of legionnaires.

-The vinegar does not contain any alcohol.
-The percent mentioned on the bottle refers to the measure of acidity.
-The percentage of acidity of wine vinegar is 6% to 7% while cider vinegar is 5%.
+Vinegar itself does not contain alcohol.
+The percentage indicated on the bottle corresponds to the acidity level, with wine vinegar ranging from 6 to 7% acidity, while cider vinegar is around 5%.

-The production of vinegar is a natural process that can be summed up in two steps: the alcoholic fermentation and the acetic fermentation, under a constant control.
+The production of vinegar is a natural process that involves a few key steps: alcoholic fermentation, acetic fermentation, all under strict control.

 Our profession

-Our vinegars are the result of a natural fermentation: it’s the “Mycoderma Aceti” bacteria which will transform the alcohol contained in the wine or in the cider in vinegar.
+Our vinegars are the result of natural fermentation, where a "Mycoderma Aceti" bacteria transforms alcohol from wine or cider into vinegar.

-The filtration, storage and packaging are subjects to very strict rules, ensuring an optimal preservation for our vinegars.
+Strict rules govern filtration, storage, and packaging to ensure optimal preservation of our vinegars.

 Alcohol